Obituary: Edgar “Ed” Rhodes

 Edgar was a very caring man and a living role model for the patients attending the Discovery House.
 Ed loved children like they were his own.
 He was known as “Grampy Ed” to the children who accompanied their parents to appointments.

-Edgar is survived by his amazing son, Lloyd Rhodes and fiancé Jeannie Bragg of Surry; granddaughter Randa Rhodes of Bangor; his sister Martha Perkins of Bar Harbor; his stepson Scott Brown of Hinkley, his stepdaughter Bethany Davis of Waterville; and many extended family members.
+Edgar is survived by his amazing son, Lloyd Rhodes and fiancé Jeannie Bragg of Surry; granddaughter, Randa Rhodes of Bangor; his sister, Martha Perkins of Bar Harbor; his stepson, Scott Brown of Hinkley, his stepdaughter, Bethany Davis of Waterville; stepson Damian Stearns of Lexington, S.C., and stepdaughter Danica (Stearns) Wilson of Orrington; and many extended family members.

-Funeral service will be held at the Sebasticook Lodge #146 in Clinton, Maine on Oct.
-24, 2020 at 1:00 p.m.
-Setting of the stone and a Memorial Service will be at the Ledgelawn Cemetery in the early spring 2021 in Bar Harbor, date to be announced.
+Funeral service will be held at the Sebasticook Lodge #146 in Clinton on Oct.
+24 at 1 p.m.
+Setting of the stone and a memorial service will be at the Ledgelawn Cemetery in the early spring 2021 in Bar Harbor, date to be announced.

-Arrangements under the direction and care of Dan & Scott’s Cremation & Funeral Service, 445 Waterville Road, Skowhegan ME 04976.
+Arrangements under the direction and care of Dan and Scott’s Cremation and Funeral Service, 445 Waterville Rd., Skowhegan, ME 04976.

 Those wishing to